 - Upgrade to the latest licensing server.
 Note the following when upgrading the license server: - License servers are backward compatible and provide the latest security fixes. - If necessary, upgrade individual licenses.
 New features require that the Citrix license has a minimum subscription advantage (SA) date. - Back up the Citrix Provisioning database.
 While Citrix always tests to ensure a successful database upgrade, unforeseen circumstances might arise.
 Citrix strongly recommends backing up the database before upgrading. - Back up the Citrix Provisioning virtual disk.
 Citrix recommends backing up the virtual disk before upgrading.
-This process is only necessary if you plan to use reverse imaging with private images. - When running the installer to update either the server or console components, if an older version of Citrix Provisioning is detected both components are automatically updated. - If you are upgrading from version 7.17 to this Citrix Provisioning 1903, you must manually uninstall CDF on the provisioning server, console, and target devices. - Files located in C:\Program Files\Citrix\PowerShell SDK might be missing after upgrading.
+This process is only necessary if you plan to use reverse imaging with private images. - When running the installer to update either the server or console components, if an older version of Citrix Provisioning is detected both components are automatically updated. - Files located in C:\Program Files\Citrix\PowerShell SDK might be missing after upgrading.
 This issue occurs because the CDF version used by Citrix Provisioning does not match the version used by other components associated with Citrix Virtual Apps and Desktops.
 As a result, newer CDF files have a lower version number than previous ones.
 This issue does not affect the functionality of importing CPV device collections into CVAD machine catalogs.
 To resolve this issue: - 1.
 Close Citrix Studio. - 2.
 Mount the new Citrix Virtual Apps and Desktops ISO. - 3.
-In the mounted ISO, navigate to x64 DesktopStudio. - 4.
+In the mounted ISO, navigate to \x64\DesktopStudio. - 4.
 Right click PVS PowerShell SDK x64 to expose a contextual menu. - 5.
 Select Repair. - 6.
 Run the Repair option.
 The installation adds the two CDF files as needed.